WHAT IS B.A.S.E JUMPING?

 Menara Tun Mustapha, Sabah 12th -13th August

-Menara Pelita, Sarawak 15th August
+Menara Pelita, Sarawak 15th August (Trial event)

-Menara Alor Setar, Kehah 17th -18th August
+Menara Alor Setar, Kedah 17th -18th August

 Menara Komtar, Penang 20th August